UniMath/agda-unimath/src/foundation/finite-sequences-set-quotients.lagda.md

 ## Definition

-### The induced relation on the fin-sequence of types
+### The induced relation on the finite sequence of types

 ```agda
 all-sim-equivalence-relation :